Group Handover for Drone Base Stations: Introduction

 Security in mobile networks is often focused on the robustness of the UE authentication and encryption of over-the-air traffic.
 Only the air part of the mobile traffic is encrypted by UE and sent to the BS, and the traffic is decrypted in the BS and sent to the core network.
 Traffic within the core network is transmitted in plaintext.
 Traffic between base stations is therefore sent in plaintext.
-For example, during a handover operation, {the} serving-BS (\textit{s-BS}) sends handover credentials to the target-BS (\textit{t-BS}) in plaintext.
-Even when there is no authentication process between BSs before this transmission \cite{BSComm}.
+For example, during a handover operation, {the} serving-BS (\textit{s-BS}) sends handover credentials to the target-BS (\textit{t-BS}) in plaintext. {There is even no authentication process before this transmission} \cite{BSComm}.
 With fake BS attacks, attackers can capture personal data and track the location of UEs.
 The biggest reason for these attacks to be carried out is the lack of authentication within the core network.

 Fake BS attacks are carried out for International Mobile Subscriber Identity (IMSI) catching.
 A fake BS sends strong identity request signals to the UEs around it.
 UEs respond to this request by sending their IMSI information.
 Attackers who have captured IMSI information can authorize themselves through the nearest BS.
-The lack of authentication between BSs can allow that.
-Thus, they can track all data and location of the relevant user.
-Although a professional fake BS production costs between \$ 68,000-134,000, homemade fake BS can also be made for \$ 1500 \cite{IMSI}.
-With the widespread use of UxNB technology in the future, this cost may decrease even more, and the UE data can be stolen in a short time with its fast deployment feature.
+The lack of authentication between BSs {is the reason for such attacks.
+Thus, the attackers} can track all data and location of the relevant users. { According to $2016$ figures, a professional fake BS production costs between $68,000-134,000$ USD, and a homemade {forged} BS can be made for $1500$ USD \cite{IMSI}.} With the widespread use of UxNB technology in the future, this cost may decrease even more, and the UE data can be stolen in a short time with its fast deployment feature.
 There must inevitably be an authentication scheme between {the} next-generation UxNBs and terrestrial BSs.
 Also, in order to encrypt the communication between {two BSs}, both {BSs} must have the same encryption key as a result of this authentication.